raffrica/raffrica.github.io/_posts/2018-07-14-Becoming-a-Data-Scientist.md

 ![](/assets/images/blog/brain_data.png)

+*An abridged version was also published on the [UBC Master of Data Science blog](https://ubc-mds.github.io/2018-07-04-becoming-a-data-scientist/)*

 ## Part 1: Why I Did It?

 In my second year of medical school, I decided to open an unfamiliar email entitled: “UBC Centennial Symposium on Health Informatics”.
 What was Health Informatics?
 I had no idea, but I intended to find out.
 The symposium featured the UK’s National Health Service (NHS) and showcased their use of [large population datasets](https://www.genomicsengland.co.uk/) to improve the quality of NHS services in various ways - by providing research support, industry development, and quality improvement.
 I was impressed with how advanced the NHS was in using data to actually improve care.
 I went into medicine because caring for and establishing relationships with patients fulfills a personal desire to help people one on one.
 Applying data science to healthcare seemed to provide the opportunity to positively impact millions at a time, *in addition* to one at a time.